How to Get Around Fiji: Travelling Between Islands, the Cheapest Transportation and More

 So, plan how you’re going to get around Fiji with this complete Fiji transport guide.

 Knowing that Fiji is a nation of 333 islands, this one is pretty obvious.
-From sailing yachts, transfer boats, fishing charters, day cruises to ferries, there is an overwhelming amount of options to get on the water in Fiji.
-Ferries are a great option for island-hopping in the Mamanuca and Yasawa Islands, as well as to make your way toward some of the more remote islands of this paradise on earth.
+Fast catamaran ferries are a great option for island-hopping in the Mamanuca and Yasawa Islands, while slower cargo ferries allow you to make your way toward some of the more remote islands, such as Vanua Levu, Taveuni and Kadavu.
 Although the waters of Fiji are usually quite calm, if you are prone to seasickness, tablets are available in stores in the largest harbour towns.
-Learn more in our Travel Fiji by Ferry guide.
+Learn more in our Travel Fiji by Ferry Guide.

 2. Rental Cars